elodrigo/daemon/README.md

 # daemon

-I'm working on writing a daemon communicating between client and server by message queue.
+I was working on writing a daemon communicating between client and server by message queue last year.
+I started this project for study purpose, and stopped to look at for a long time.
+There are hundreds of bugs, however, it sends message anyway.

-Message queue table id in server has to be known by client.